18th Congress of the Philippines: House Speakership crisis

 In 2020, the position of Speaker was disputed, which in the latter part of the year threatened the passage of a bill legislating the national government's budget for 2021.
 The dispute involved then-speaker and Pateros–Taguig representative Alan Peter Cayetano and Marinduque representative Lord Allan Velasco.
 This started in July 2019, when the two had a "term-sharing agreement" which was brokered by President Rodrigo Duterte.
 Under that deal, Cayetano would serve as House Speaker for the first 15 months of the 18th Congress, or until October 2020.
 Cayetano was to step down from his position as speaker in order to give way for the election of Velasco as speaker.

 Cayetano, in March 2020, accused Velasco and his camp of a conspiracy to remove him from his position as House Speaker.
 Velasco denied Cayetano's allegation of supposed ouster plot, stating it "baseless."
 Cayetano initially oversaw deliberations on the 2021 national budget but tensions in the lower house of the Congress grew by September 2020.
 His camp abruptly ended sessions in which some legislators criticizing the move which prevented them from scrutinizing proposals on the 2021 budget.

 Cayetano offered to resign but his camp claim that majority of the House of Representatives declined his resignation.
 On October 12, 2020, Lord Allan Velasco and some legislators convened at the Celebrity Sports Complex in Quezon City and conducted a house session where positions including the speakership was declared vacant and appointed Velasco as house speaker.
 Velasco's camp claimed that 186 lawmakers voted for his appointment as house speaker.
 Cayetano's camp declared the session a "travesty" and questioned the legality of the session itself.
 Cayetano maintained that he remains as house speaker.
 On the other hand, Cayetano called the appointment of Velasco as a speaker a "fake session" as he added that there was no prior plenary resolution authorizing the holding of a session outside the Batasang Pambansa and insists that the House of Representative mace used in the meeting is illegal.

-On October 13, 2020, during the start of the special session of the House, Velasco's election as House Speaker last October 12, 2020 was formally ratified by 186 representatives assembled in the Batasang Pambansa.
+On October 13, 2020, during the start of the special session of the House, Velasco's election as House Speaker on October 12, 2020 was formally ratified by 186 representatives assembled in the Batasang Pambansa.
 At the same time, Cayetano tendered his "irrevocable" resignation as House Speaker on his Facebook Live paving the way for Velasco to assume his position undisputed.